Medication Administration: Intramuscular Injection (Pediatric) - CE

 - Assess for the intended response to medication.

-- Monitor the patient for adverse and allergic reactions to the medication.
-Recognize and immediately treat respiratory distress and circulatory collapse, which are signs of a severe anaphylactic reaction.
-Follow the organization’s practice for emergency response.
+- Watch the patient for adverse and allergic reactions to the medication.
+If a reaction occurs, follow the organization’s practice for emergency response.

 Reportable conditions: Adverse medication, medication-to-medication interaction, or allergic or anaphylactic reaction